Boxadactle/coordinates-display/README.md

-*If you find any bugs/issues or have feedback, please open an issue on this repository*
+*If you find any bugs/issues, please open an issue on this repository*